shaik1002/biggitlabbomb/doc/user/project/import/index.md

 Prerequisites:

-- You must have the Owner role for the group.
+- You must have the Owner role of the group.

 To request a user accept reassignment of contributions and memberships: